jameslnewell/xhr-mock/docs/_howto/oneoff_requests.md

       mock.setup();

-      // the response will only be returned the first time a request is made mock.post('/', once({status: 201}));
+      // the response will only be returned the first time a request is made. mock.post('/', once({status: 201}));
     title: One-off Request
     language: javascript